KaydaFox/Sanctum-bot/README.md

 ## Main features

--   modlogs to inform us of changes within the server
+-   Modlogs to inform us of changes within the server
 -   DMs a user when they have a timeout placed on them (discord, why- dont you do this natively???).
 It will also do the same for bans and kicks
--   a warning system (lets us warn users and see whos been warned and why.
+-   A warning system (lets us warn users and see whos been warned and why.
 This also lets users view all of their own warnings if they have any)
+-   Ticket system for members to easily talk to moderators, allows for adding multiple people into ticket also exports a transcript when the ticket is closed
+-   Invite logging.
+Discord has its own but it only applies for whilst the member is in the server
--   custom leveling system (soon to be imlemented)
+-   A suggestion system that utilises threads to help with organization

 Currently that's it on the plans for the features.
 This may be expanded upon at any given time though